-Account for settings that depend on paths or custom plug-ins.
+In the resulting registry script, before import, account for settings that depend on paths or custom plug-ins.

+NB.
 Link color is not stored in the SourceLinks sub-key so it will not be copied.

-Source Links integrated in Visual Assist is an enhanced version of the standalone extension available in the Visual Studio Marketplace.
+Source Links integrated in Visual Assist is an enhanced version of the standalone extension formerly available in the Visual Studio Marketplace.
 Definitions of links created in the standalone extension must be recreated manually in the integrated version.
 Export/import is not available.